otrv4/libotr-ng-toolkit/README.md

 The libotr-n toolkit is useful for analyzing and/or forging OTRv4 messages.

-It makes absolutely sure that transcripts of OTRv4 conversations are really easy to forge after the fact (note that during an OTRv4 conversation, messages can't be forged without real-time access to the secret keys on the participants' computers, and in that case, all security has already been lost).
+It makes absolutely sure that transcripts of OTRv4 conversations are really easy to forge after the fact to prove offline deniability.

+It also makes absolutely sure that OTRv4 conversations can be online deniable by showing how to impersonate or use forging keys.

 Easily-forgeable transcripts help us provide the "Deniability" property: if someone claims you said something over OTR, they'll have no proof, as anyone at all can modify a transcript to make it say whatever they like, and still have all the verification come out correctly.

 ## Build